DianYouChen/DLRA/README.md

 conda install -c anaconda basemap -y
 ```
 ### Locally connected network
 Since the current version of PyTorch does not include locally connected network algorithms, users need to manually add the `Conv2dLocal` module to the PyTorch source code.
-Please refer to the following pull request for detailed instructions and code implementation:https://github.com/pytorch/pytorch/pull/1583/files.
+Please refer to the [pull request](https://github.com/pytorch/pytorch/pull/1583/files) for detailed instructions and code implementation.